nov-solutions/sol-web/README.md

 ### Local Development

-0. Run `minikube start` to start the minikube cluster
+0. Run `make` to build the project's Docker images and start the project's Docker containers

-1. Run `make secret-init` if you haven't already to create the event web secret for

-2. Run `make start-cluster` to start the minikube cluster

-3. Run `minikube ip` to get the IP address of the minikube cluster

-4. Run `kubectl get services` to get the port of the Nginx service

-5. Access the web app at "<minikube-ip>:<nginx-port>"
+1. Access the web app via "localhost"

 ### Production Deployment